joshgerdes/jekyll-uno/_posts/2021-05-08-full-end-to-end-encryption-on-an-azure-webapp-using-cloudflare.md

 * Domain _(an actual custom domain to use for your website that is already setup to use Cloudflare nameservers)_
 * [PfxCreator](https://github.com/georg-jung/PfxCreator "PFXCreator GitHub Repository"){:target="_blank"}

-## Add a Custom Domain to your Azure WebApp using Cloudflare.
+## Add a Custom Domain to your Azure WebApp using Cloudflare

  1. Login into the [Azure Portal](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites "Azure Portal - App Services"){:target="_blank"}
  2. Navigate to your App Service.